pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 This module aims to improve confidence and competency in prescribing opioids appropriately for cancer pain management.

 ### Quiz 1
-Which is not an element of the WHO approach to opioid prescribing?
+Which is **NOT** an element of the WHO approach to opioid prescribing?

 [( )] by the mouth
 [(X)] by injection